Introduction

 Check out the documentation for SerpApi libraries based on the programming language you use:

-To demonstrate how simple it is to use SerpApi in your code, here's all you'd need to do to retrieve Google Lens API About This Image results from your application using the Ruby language, as you can also see in SerpApi's Google Lens API About This Image documentation page:
+To demonstrate how simple it is to use SerpApi in your code, here's all you'd need to do to retrieve Google Lens API About This Image results from your application.
+You can also see examples in SerpApi's Google Lens API About This Image documentation page.

 require "serpapi"